Akhil0509/ai-avatar/README.md

 1. Recording Mode:
    - Run with `--speak` flag
-   - Speak in Hindi for 10 seconds
+   - Speak in Hindi/English and press Enter to end recording
    - Wait for AI response

 2. File Mode: